Adrian Cárdenas

 Adrian Cárdenas Rubio (born October 10, 1987) is an American former professional baseball second baseman.
+He played in Major League Baseball (MLB) for the Chicago Cubs.

 Background

 Cárdenas' father Juan first attempted to defect from Cuba in 1966 at age 17.
 He hid on a boat docked at Matanzas Bay, but was caught in Havana and sent to a labor camp in Turiguanó.
 There he began writing to a former teacher, Hedda Schmidt, who he had met at the University of Havana.
 Three years later, they married.
 Juan successfully escaped Cuba in 1970, from Mariel.
 Schmidt soon joined him in Miami.
 They moved to San Francisco, and later divorced.
 Adrian Cárdenas is the son of Juan and his second wife, Aida Rubio.

 Career

 Philadelphia Phillies

-Cárdenas was selected by the Philadelphia Phillies in the first round of the 2006 Major League Baseball Draft out of Monsignor Pace High School, where he graduated in the top ten percent of his class.
+Cárdenas was selected by the Philadelphia Phillies in the first round of the 2006 Major League Baseball draft out of Monsignor Pace High School, where he graduated in the top ten percent of his class.
 Cárdenas won the 2006 Baseball America High School Player of the Year Award.
-He was assigned to the GCL Phillies, where in 41 games, he hit .318 with 2 home runs, 21 runs batted in (RBIs) and 13 stolen bases.
+He was assigned to the rookie-level Gulf Coast League Phillies, where in 41 games, he hit .318 with two home runs, 21 runs batted in (RBI) and 13 stolen bases.

-Cárdenas spent 2007 with Single-A Lakewood, where in 127 games, he hit .295 with 9 home runs, 79 RBIs and 20 stolen bases.
+Cárdenas spent 2007 with the Single-A Lakewood BlueClaws, where in 127 games, he hit .295 with 9 home runs, 79 RBI and 20 stolen bases.
 Cárdenas played in the 2007 All-Star Futures Game.
-Cárdenas began 2008 with A-Advanced Clearwater, where he played until he was traded.
+Cárdenas began 2008 with the High-A Clearwater Threshers, where he played until he was traded.